What you need to know

 - Increased interest expense due to higher debt levels or incremental borrowings at higher interest rates

-- Longer collection cycle due to customer cash retention programs or inability of customers to pay
+- Longer collection cycles due to customer cash retention programs or inability of customers to pay

 - Significant workforce disruptions and related implications

-- Charges or costs resulting from accounting for impairments, reserves, or other impacts
+- Charges or costs resulting from reserves, restructuring plans, or other impacts

-- Changes in management’s assessment of its short- and mid-term liquidity or the company’s ability to access capital or obtain funding, considering:
+- Changes in management’s assessment of its short- and medium-term liquidity or the company’s ability to access capital or obtain funding, considering:

-- The ability to fund operations for at least twelve months from the dates the financial statements are issued, taking into consideration current cash on hand, current and projected net cash flows from operations, maturities of debt and other commitments, and available sources of funding
+- The ability to fund operations for at least twelve months from the date the financial statements are issued, considering current cash on hand, current and projected net cash flows from operations, maturities of debt and other commitments, and available sources of funding

 - The likelihood of non-compliance with financial and/or nonfinancial debt covenants that could result in an acceleration of debt, increased borrowing costs, or restrictions on future borrowings